acme-networks/acme-public-docs/faq/faq_en.md

 AcmeVPN strictly limits third-party data sharing:
 - Sharing principle: We only share the minimum amount of data with third parties when necessary.
 All third-party service providers have signed data processing agreements and must comply with strict privacy standards;
 - Third-party services: Third-party services we use include Stripe (payment processing), Google Analytics and Firebase (website and app analytics, anonymized data), Zoho (email services), app performance monitoring tools (error monitoring), Cloudflare (network and security services), Google AdMob and Meta Ads (advertising services);
-- Data protection: Except as required by applicable law or with your explicit authorization, AcmeVPN will not share your personal data with any third party.
-Data shared with third parties is transmitted in a secure encrypted manner;
+- Data protection: Except as required by applicable law or with your explicit authorization, AcmeVPN shall not share your personal data with any third party.
+Data shared with third parties is transmitted via secure encrypted methods;
 - VPN activity data: We do not share any user's VPN usage activity data or personally identifiable information.

 ### 6.3 Will My Data Be Transferred to Other Countries?
 AcmeVPN operates globally, and your personal data may be transferred to servers outside your country/region:
-- **Transfer safeguards**: All cross-border data transfers use encrypted protocols, and we regularly evaluate the security environment of data transfer destinations;
+- **Transfer safeguards**: All cross-border data transfers utilize encrypted protocols, and we regularly evaluate the security environment of data transfer destinations;
 - **Minimization principle**: Only necessary data is transferred, with strict control of transfer scope;
 - **Compliance monitoring**: Ensures all data transfers comply with relevant privacy law requirements;
 - **User rights**: You have the right to know which countries or regions your data is transferred to.
 If you have questions, please contact customer support.

 ### 6.4 Can I Delete My Personal Data?
 You have multiple rights regarding your personal data:
 - Right to deletion: You have the right to request that we delete your personal data.
-When you proactively request account deletion, we will delete your personal information within 7 days;
+When you proactively request account deletion, we shall delete your personal information within 7 days;
 - Right to access: You have the right to know what personal information we have collected about you and how we use that information;
 - Right to rectification: You have the right to request that we correct any inaccurate or incomplete personal data;
 - Right to data portability: You have the right to obtain your personal data in a structured, commonly used, and machine-readable format;
 - Exercise of rights: To exercise any of the above rights, please contact us through the help center on the AcmeVPN website or app.
-We will typically respond within 30 days (specific timeframes may vary depending on legal requirements in your region—see Article 8.9 of the Privacy Policy).
+We shall typically respond within 30 days (specific timeframes may vary depending on legal requirements in your region—see Article 8.9 of the Privacy Policy).

 ### 6.5 How Long Will My Data Be Retained?
 AcmeVPN retains user data according to the minimization principle:
-- **Personal account data**: Your registration information (such as email address) will be retained until you proactively request account deletion or service termination;
+- **Personal account data**: Your registration information (such as email address) shall be retained until you proactively request account deletion or service termination;
-- **Customer support records**: Communication records will be retained until you request deletion or for a reasonable period after service termination;
+- **Customer support records**: Communication records shall be retained until you request deletion or for a reasonable period after service termination;
 - **Technical data**: Data such as server load and error logs are periodically cleaned, retaining only necessary historical data to optimize services;
 - **Payment records**: Due to legal requirements, payment-related records may need to be retained for up to 7-10 years;
 - **Website visit logs**: Website visit logs are typically retained for no more than 30 days before being periodically cleaned.